jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 channels for malicious activities, both criminal and fraudulent, and should be considered when analyzing external impact and scale.
-As vehicles continue to evolve well after they leave the manufacturing floor based on continuous over\-the\-air updates (OTAs), well also discuss the internal impact of cybersecurity risks on internal processes and risk evaluations that drive automotive stakeholders to adopt new frameworks and remediation processes.
+As vehicles continue to evolve well after they leave the manufacturing floor based on continuous over\-the\-air updates (OTAs), we’ll also discuss the internal impact of cybersecurity risks on internal processes and risk evaluations that drive automotive stakeholders to adopt new frameworks and remediation processes.
 11
- 2024 Upstream Security Ltd. All Rights Reserved MILLIONS
+© 2024 Upstream Security Ltd. All Rights Reserved MILLIONS
 OF VEHICLES
 1